fahadhd/LiftFit/README.md

 I created this app as I noticed their wasn't a solid power lifting app on the google play store that allowed for customizing workouts and saving templates(which was a huge motivator for me).
 This also got me more exposed to the android studio sdk.
 ## Installation

-Hopefully published to the google play store asap.
+To be published to the Google play store September 18, 2016

 ## Contributors